 Myth 6: Rapid Detox Is a Quick Cure For Addiction

 Fact: Opioid Addiction is a complex disorder that involves physiological and psychological factors.
-When a person undergoes detoxification, the physical aspects go away thus allowing them to concentrate on the emotional ones.
-It is very difficult to achieve an accurate emotional diagnosis or to be productive in any kind of therapy when under the effects of opioids or suffering from withdrawal.
+When a person undergoes detoxification, the physical aspects go away, thus allowing them to concentrate on the emotional ones.
+It is challenging to achieve an accurate emotional diagnosis or to be productive in any therapy when under the effects of opioids or suffering from withdrawal.
 For that reason and many others, rapid detoxification is usually the best first step towards a full recovery.